They Walk Among Us: History

 O'Neill finished the play when he was still sixteen or shortly after his seventeenth birthday on January 28, 2002, close to a year before the Station fire.
-Although he was an accomplished young actor and singer-songwriter, They Walk Among Us marked his only attempt at playwrighting.
+Although he was an accomplished young actor and singer-songwriter, They Walk Among Us marked his only attempt at playwriting.

 Shortly after the fire, members of his family remembered the play but were unable to locate any copies of it until one of his friends, Emily Kunkel, produced one after cleaning out her closet.
 Upon re-reading it, his family (as they describe in the documentary 41) were surprised to note that the character of Cyrus, one of the angels who had died at an early age, seemed to be based on Nicholas himself.
 The play's message is that although tragedies occur and life is full of trials, it is crucial that people never lose hope in themselves, in God's love, or in the possibility of a higher purpose behind human existence.

 The first two-stage incarnations of the play - a staged reading performed in June 2003 and a full production in February 2004, the one year anniversary of the fire - and the feature film version were all directed by O'Neill's brother, Christian.
 In 2005, the film version received the award for Best Screenplay at the Black Point International Film Festival in Geneva, Wisconsin.

 In 2008, a New York City production was developed by Rene Benoit for his company My Own Delirium.
 Christian O'Neill, the play's original director, worked on the production as an advisor and assistant director.
 This new version was directed and choreographed by Merete Muenter, who inserted dance pieces between each of the scenes.
 The production was picked up for the Midtown International Theater Festival, and played there in August 2008.